MooersLab/pymolsnips/README.md

 <h4 name="snipmate"> SnipMate (for vim, universal) </h4>

-[*SnipMate*](https://github.com/garbas/vim-snipmate) is an early but stable plugin manager that rovides plugin support for snippets that are available in *vim*.
+[*SnipMate*](https://github.com/garbas/vim-snipmate) is an early but stable plugin manager that provides plugin support for snippets that are available in *Vim*.
 It does not depend on Python.

 <A href=#FASTLINKS2>Return to list of editors above.</A>